Azure Functions Rest API Example C#

-If you have the requirement to create a REST API application.
-Then you can able to create a simple REST API application using the Azure Function.
-It is really easy to do with the help of the Azure Functions.
+Suppose you need to create a REST API application.
+Then, you can create a simple REST API application using the Azure Function.
+It is really easy to do with the help of Azure Functions.
 We need to create multiple functions and then map them based on the operations like GET, POST, DELETE, etc

-We will do the below operations with REST API implementation as part of our development activities
+We will do the following operations with REST API implementation as part of our development activities

 • Get all Products (GET api/Product)